roboticsys/rmp-eval/README.md

 ### Should RMP be running during this test?

-**No.** Do not run rmp-eval while RMP/RMPNetwork is running.
+No. Do not run rmp-eval while RMP/RMPNetwork is running.
 This tool is meant to evaluate your hardware **before** deploying RMP, not to test alongside it.
 Running both simultaneously would interfere with the timing measurements.

 ### How long should I run the test?

-We recommend running for at least **5-10 minutes** to capture various system states and potential latency spikes.
-Longer tests (30-60 minutes) can reveal issues that only occur under sustained load or periodic system activities.
+We recommend initially running for at least **5-10 minutes** to capture various system states and potential latency spikes.
+Longer tests (24+ hours) can reveal issues that only occur under sustained load or periodic system activities.
 Press `Ctrl+C` to stop and view results.

+### Should I test under load?

+Yes.
+To get a realistic assessment, run the test while your system is under typical load conditions expected during RMP operation.

 ### What do the latency categories/buckets mean?